EBEREGIT/market/docs-market-x/index.md

     ...sellerInteract,
 });
 ```

+// VSCODE HAS A SPELLCHECK EXTENSION.
+I SUGGEST DOWNLOADING IT.
+VERY HELPFUL :)

 In the code above, we are telling `Reach` to recongnize `Seller` as a participant in this transaction.
 We also go ahead to tell `Reach` that the `Seller` will have access to the `commonInteract` and `sellerInteract` properties.